 Timing for when a test ends is determined by the user's selection of how the test should end.
 Selections for ending a test can be to "Use All the Data" available, or "Use a Date" value entered, or it can be a "Fixed Length" that limits the number of instrument records in the test.

 How to use "End Test Type" timing is described in the Simulation Parameters - Test End Type parameter description information.

 When a test ends using the "Run Test" option, the system will close all open positions and calculate the summary results for the test.
 When a test ends using the "Orders" option, the system does not close any open position that didn't have an order to close that position on the date the test ends.
 This difference of not closing open positions, will create different information in the trade log, but the open positions will be displayed in the "Orders" tab near the "Chart" tab.
 By placing the open positions in the open positions and open orders report, the active position information and the orders for the next trade date can be found.

 On the Start Date, if you have enough data in an instrument, and the value that is displayed in the Preferences Data and Folder section there the "Years of Priming Data" field is located, all instrument with enough data ahead of the "Test Start Date" the system's indicators will be able to be primed and ready for the system to check to see if an order can be created.
 For instruments where there not enough data, such as when you set the "Test Start Date" near, or even before the beginning of the data for any of the instruments, then each instrument will be enabled to start trading after that instrument has processes enough records to allow the the system's calculation to be primed.

-The priming for each indicator is determined by the overall prime bars required for the system.
-The prime bars is determined by adding the max required bars for indicator priming to the max required bars to create a look-back required option that determines how many instrument records are required by a system.
+The priming for each indicator is determined by the overall prime bars required by a system.
+The prime bars are determined by adding the max required bars for indicator priming to the max required bars to create a look-back required option that determines how many instrument records are required by a system.

 simpleMovingAverage[ lookbackParameter ]